amisfa/amisfa.github.io/_posts/2020-12-27-redisLampp.md

-You can use each redis version instead redis-5.3.2.tgz, check here:[pecl.php.net](https://pecl.php.net/package/redis)
+You can use any Redis extension version instead of redis-5.3.2.tgz.
+Check available versions here:[pecl.php.net](https://pecl.php.net/package/redis)

-then you must download redis-5.3.2.tgz with this command:
+Then download redis-5.3.2.tgz with this command:

 ```markdown
 wget https://pecl.php.net/get/redis-5.3.2.tgz
 ```

-Get the location file with this command:
+Find the file location with:

 ```markdown
 locate redis-5.3.2.tgz
 ```

-If "locate" can't found your package link you must update database of "locate" with this command(By default it is updated once in a day):
+If locate cannot find the package, update its database (by default it is updated once a day):
 ```markdown
 sudo updatedb
 ```

-Now get link and go to the file directory(you can save this file anywhere you want, we suppose file in this link : /home/user/Downloads/lampp_extensions/redis-5.3.2.tgz
-):
+Go to the directory where the file is saved (for example, we assume the file is at /home/user/Downloads/lampp_extensions):

 ```markdown
 cd /home/user/Downloads/lampp_extensions
 ```
-Now you should extract file
+Extract the archive:
 ```markdown
 tar xzf redis-5.3.2.tgz
 ```
-Then run:
+Then build and install the extension:
 ```markdown
 cd redis-5.3.2
 phpize